 To mitigate the risk, your software should granularly visualize network traffic, including workloads, on-premise users, applications, and servers.
 Consider a multi-cloud environment and divide the entire system into isolated segments (micro-segmentation) to ensure better security management.

-Now that you know the fundamental functions, let’s check what other features your software needs to offer, depending on the module type:
+Now that you know the fundamental functions, let’s check what other features your airport management software needs to offer, depending on the module type:

 |Modules by operation type||Functionality|